 Children demonstrate the desire and develop the ability to engage, interact, and build relationships with familiar adults.

-- Set appropriate and consistent limits; ensure to take realistic expectations into account.
+- Strategies for interaction (16-24 months): Set appropriate and consistent limits; ensure to take realistic expectations into account.

 Developmental Domain 3: Language Development, Communication, & Literacy

 Children demonstrate the ability to comprehend both verbal and nonverbal communication.